letsRobot/letsrobot/documentation/COZMO_WIN.md

 * change [robot] `type=none` to `type=cozmo`
 * change [tts] `type=none` to `type=cozmo_tts`
 * change [ffmpeg] `type=ffmpeg-arecord` to `type=none`
+* In [ffmpeg] comment out the existing ffmpeg_location and uncomment the windows version below it.
+* examine the [cozmo] section and change variables as appropriate
 * Save file as letsrobot.conf
-* examine the [cozmo] section and change variables as appropriate

 ## Starting Cozmo: